 - On its own initiative, SkillTRAN read each DOT occupation, examined related occupational codes and data, and assigned relevant NAICS industry codes to each DOT occupation indicating where such is likely to be found employed.

-- SkillTRAN's Job Browser Pro uses only the industries relevant for a DOT to pull up the relevant data from the government data that often includes hundreds of industries.
+- SkillTRAN's Job Browser Pro uses only the industries relevant for a specific DOT to retrieve only the relevant data from the government data that often includes hundreds of industries.

 - Job Browser Pro acts as a fancy "spreadsheet" to extract the relevant industries from the existing government data, performs simple math calculations as needed, and shows summary results.

-- The government data has relative standard error (RSE) values.
-Rather than report it as a fraction or percentage, Job Browser Pro presents the RSE as a more functional confidence interval (CI).
+- The government OES data has relative standard error (RSE) values.
+Rather than report the RSE as a fraction or percentage, Job Browser Pro presents the RSE as a more functional confidence interval (CI) by multiplying one RSE by the total employment for an occupation to show the variability of the the estimate +/- the number employed rather than a percent employed.

 - Numbers estimated by the Job Browser Pro at the DOT level are estimates, not actual numbers of existing jobs.